VenturaNotes/Knowledge/- Topics/base.md

 - (1) An alkaline chemical compound that reacts with an acid to form a salt and water; in biochemistry often denoting the constituent nitrogenous bases of DNA and RNA, namely adenine, cytosine, guanine, and either thymine (in DNA) or uracil (in RNA).
 See also purine, PYRIMIDINE.
 - (2) In biology, the part of an organ closest to its point of attachment.
 - (3) The bottom, root, or supporting foundation of anything. basal or basilar adj.
 Pertaining to the bottom or root. basic adj.
 Of, relating to, or consisting of a chemical base, or pertaining to the bottom, root, or supporting foundation of anything. \[From Latin basis a pedestal]
+## Source[^6]
+- (base region) The region in a bipolar junction transistor between the emitter and collector into which minority carriers are injected.
+The electrode attached to the base is the base electrode.
+See also SEMICONDUCTOR.
 ## References

 [^1]: [[(Home Page) Glossary by ada computer science]]